flyingcircusio/doc/src/guide/tutorial/index.rst

 * fast security updates
 * regular upgrades and configuration optimization

-For details on available software, have a look at the :ref:`documentation for the NixOS 15.09 platform<platform-nixos>`  or the :ref:`documentation for the NixOS 19.03 platform<platform-nixos2>`.
+For details on available software, have a look at the `current NixOS platform documentation </roles/current>`_.

 You can see and change the managed components/roles for your VMs by visiting the `My Flying Circus <https://my.flyingcircus.io>`_ and selecting the respective VM.
 Applied components are listed in the box labeled with `Configuration`.